aerickt/steno-dictionaries/README.md

         - `HREBG/KHUR` → lecture
         - `KAP/KHUR` → capture
         - `PHA/KHUR` → mature
+ - `TWAL` is used for "ch" sounds found in words like the following that are usually spelled as "-tual":
+    - `SPEU/REU/TWAL` → spiritual
+    - `AOE/SREPB/TWAL` → eventual
+    - `EUPB/TE/HREBG/TWAL` → intellectual
+    - `PHAOU/TWAL` → mutual
  - `TK*EU` is always used for the initial `TKEU` sound when starting a word
     - `TK*EU/REBGT` → direct
     - `TK*EU/HREU/SKWREPBT` → diligents